MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 You can upgrade to the full version of Teams if you meet the following requirements:

-- You have an existing Azure Active Directory (AAD) tenant.
-- You’ve purchased Office 365 licenses for your users.
-- You have the Teams service enabled.
+- You are the person who signed up for the existing Teams free subscription.
+- If you are bringing your own domain, it isn’t already associated with Azure Active Directory (via trial or purchased O365 subscription).

 > [!NOTE]
 > To upgrade and transfer your data, you have to buy your subscription through the upgrade process in the Teams application.
-If you purchased Teams without going through the upgrade process, you can’t transfer your data because you will already have a separate tenant.
+If you purchased Office 365 with Teams without going through the upgrade process, you can’t transfer your data because you will already have a separate tenant.

 ## Limitations